 Nakivo Backup & Replication

 The latest version supports Hyper-V 2019 and features improved Synology support, AWS backup support.
 From version 7, it also supports Hyper-V. I see Nakivo success stories all around the internet.
 With the latest update, you can automate and orchestrate a disaster recovery which is a feature which is usually sold as a standalone product (very expensive).
-By the way, Nakivo is one of my favorite backup solutions for VMware and Hyper-V. It will impress you with very affordable price and features that can match the Titans.
-It features deduplication across entire repository, not only per backup job meaning that it will save you a lot of space.
+By the way, Nakivo is one of my favorite backup solutions for AWS, VMware and Hyper-V. It will impress you with very affordable price and features that can match the Titans.
+It features deduplication across the entire repository, not only per backup job meaning that it will save you a lot of space.
 With the latest version, it has matured to the enterprise level, support for EMC Data Domain Boost and features like DR Orchestration are now included without additional fees.
 Nakivo has added many enterprise features recently.
 Orchestration and Automation of Data Recovery, Nutanix support and Ransomware protection with support for Raspberry PI.
 You can also backup Windows physical servers with the latest version.

 Nakivo Backup & Replication Free Edition has the following features: